apache/druid/docs/ingestion/automatic-compaction.md

 }
 ```

-Most fields in the auto-compaction configuration align with a typical [Druid ingestion spec](../ingestion/ingestion-spec.md).
+Most fields in the auto-compaction configuration correlate to a typical [Druid ingestion spec](../ingestion/ingestion-spec.md).
 The following properties only apply to auto-compaction:
 * `skipOffsetFromLatest`
 * `taskPriority`